hlship/build-tools/README.md

 of Codox-based documentation.

 The main namespace is `net.lewisship.build`.
+This is an API namespace that using `requireing-resolve` to avoid immediate class loading.

-You might find the `requiring-invoke` and `delegate` macros to be useful in your own builds.
+You might find the `requiring-invoke` macro to be useful in your own builds.

 ## Usage: